Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Introduction

 \section{Introduction}

-Quantum entanglement~\cite{Horodecki2009a} is a unique phenomenon of quantum mechanics, and is one of the most important resources for quantum technologies~\cite{Nielsen2000a}.
-It lies at the heart of various quantum information and computation tasks such as teleportation~\cite{Zeilinger2000a,Pirandola2015a}, quantum key distribution~\cite{Ekert1991a}, and the Grover search algorithm~\cite{Grover1996a} to name but a few.
-Recent advances into quantum enhanced sensing and metrology technologies~\cite{Degen2017a, DeMille2024a,Lecamwasam2024a,Wang2024a,Agarwal2022a,Weiss2021a,Giovannetti2004a} has also shed light on how entanglement can be used to implement high-precision quantum metrology devices, where the use of entangled state~\cite{Demkowicz-Dobrzaifmmode-nelse-nfiski2014a,Yang2024a,Lecamwasam2024a,Wang2024a,Xia2023a,Dooley2023a} has been shown to push measurement precision to the Heisenberg limit~\cite{Huang2024a}.
-While discrete quantum systems are useful as implementations for qubits in quantum information and computation tasks, in quantum metrology tasks continuous variable systems~\cite{Kwon2022a,Fadel2024a,Kwon2022b,Sun2020a} have enjoyed wide use, where different quantum optical systems~\cite{Dowling2008a,Dowling2015a,Huver2008a} or hybrid opto-mechanical systems~\cite{Aspelmeyer2014a,Xia2023a,Li2021a,Zobenica2017a} have are some prominent examples.
+Quantum entanglement~\cite{Horodecki2009a} is a unique phenomenon of quantum mechanics and~is one of the most important resources for quantum technologies~\cite{Nielsen2000a}.
+It lies at the heart of various quantum information and computation tasks, such as teleportation~\cite{Zeilinger2000a,Pirandola2015a}, quantum key distribution~\cite{Ekert1991a}, and~the Grover search algorithm~\cite{Grover1996a}, to name but a few.
+Recent advances in quantum-enhanced sensing and metrology technologies~\cite{Degen2017a, DeMille2024a,Lecamwasam2024a,Wang2024a,Agarwal2022a,Weiss2021a,Giovannetti2004a} have also shed light on how entanglement can be used to implement high-precision quantum metrology devices, where the use of the entangled state~\cite{Demkowicz-Dobrzaifmmode-nelse-nfiski2014a,Yang2024a,Lecamwasam2024a,Wang2024a,Xia2023a,Dooley2023a} has been shown to push measurement precision to the Heisenberg limit~\cite{Huang2024a}.
+While discrete quantum systems are useful as implementations for qubits in quantum information and computation tasks, in~quantum metrology tasks continuous-variable systems~\cite{Kwon2022a,Fadel2024a,Sun2020a} have enjoyed wide use, where different quantum optical systems~\cite{Dowling2008a,Dowling2015a,Huver2008a} or hybrid opto-mechanical systems~\cite{Aspelmeyer2014a,Xia2023a,Li2021a,Zobenica2017a} are some prominent~examples.